 This staff editorial solely represents the majority view of The Crimson Editorial Board.
 It is the product of discussions at regular Editorial Board meetings.
 In order to ensure the impartiality of our journalism, Crimson editors who choose to opine and vote at these meetings are not involved in the reporting of articles on similar topics.

-Last Performance of Pi Eta Play at 8The last performance of "The Girl and the Chauffeur", the Pi Eta Society play, will be given in the club
+Pi Eta Play in Cambridge TomorrowThe first public performance of "The Highflier," the Pi Eta Society play for this year, will be given tomorrow evening

 Notices.'86 PI ETA.
 An important meeting will be held this evening.
 A full attendance is desired.
 C. M. THOMPSON, Sec'y.The